dunglas/frankenphp/docs/worker.md

 composer require runtime/frankenphp-symfony
 ```

-Start your app server by defining the `APP_RUNTIME` environment variable to use the FrankenPHP Symfony Runtime
+Start your app server by defining the `APP_RUNTIME` environment variable to use the FrankenPHP Symfony Runtime:

 ```console
 docker run \